 They help establish clear and scientific communications in healthcare organizations, be it among patients or employees within the B2B healthcare brand.

-These can include updates on new protocols, overview on company policies, or announcements of organizational changes.
+These can include updates on new protocols, an overview of company policies, or announcements of organizational changes.

 For B2B healthcare brands, this ensures that all medical personnel are aligned with the company's goals, procedures, and values.